exoplay/exobot-db-s3/README.md

 ## License

-MIT licensed.
+LGPL licensed.
 Copyright 2016 Exoplay, LLC.
 See LICENSE file for more details.